 - It changes the existing content, modifies styles by adding new HTML to the pages.

-- Provides functions like a mouse click, mouse hover etc. which reacts to the uses actions.
+- Provides functions like a mouse click, mouse hover, etc. which reacts to the actions of the use.

 - Send and Receive requests over the network to remote servers, without loading the complete page as the user inputs.
 One such technology which is very famous is AJAX.

 - Also can store temporary data on client side.